To thine own self be true.

 Museum & Nonprofit Executive

-For over twenty years, LaNesha has helped lead the growth of Black museums and history initiatives.
-She is Executive Director of BlackPast.org, the world’s largest online encyclopedia on Black history, founded by historian Dr Quintard Taylor.
-Before that, she served as the award-winning President & CEO of the Northwest African American Museum in Seattle, where she led innovative, transformational growth.
-From 2017 to 2023, she established the museum’s annual Malcolm X Day, Juneteenth Week, Freedom Weekend, NAAM-Smithsonian partnership, and revitalised its annual Martin Luther King, Jr. Day.
-She founded the African American Cultural Ensemble (ACE) — the nation’s first permanent, ongoing museum choir — as well as the Elders Circle, the James Baldwin Circle, the Descendants Series, and Knowledge is Power, a cultural literacy program that freely distributed 25,000 new African American children’s books.
+From 2017 to 2023, she served as the award-winning President & CEO of the Northwest African American Museum (NAAM) in Seattle where she led innovative, transformational growth.
+During that time, she established the museum's annual Malcolm X Day, Juneteenth Week, Freedom Weekend, the NAAM–Smithsonian partnership, and revitalized its annual Martin Luther King, Jr. Day.
+She founded the African American Cultural Ensemble (ACE) — the nation's first permanent, ongoing museum choir — as well as the Elders Circle, the James Baldwin Circle, the Descendants Series, and Knowledge is Power, a cultural literacy program that freely distributed 25,000 new, beautifully illustrated African American children's books.
+She did all of this while leading the museum through the pandemic into a new strategic plan, with a relevant new mission statement, and elevating its fundraising to record-setting levels.

 Public Historian